daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 The fact that apps run as the user `shiny` means that any package required in a shiny app needs to be either in the global library or in `shiny`'s library.
 [As I mentioned above](#user-libraries), you might need to install R packages in a special way to make sure the `shiny` user can access them.

 {: .box-note}
-**Tip:** During app development, I recommend adding the line `preserve_logs true;` to the shiny server configuration file (and then restarting the server), so that log files will always be saved, which makes debugging easier.
+**Tip:** During app development, I recommend adding the lines `preserve_logs true;` and `sanitize_errors false;` to the shiny server configuration file (and then restarting the server).
+This will make sure log files will always be saved and informative error messages are printed, which makes debugging easier (you may want to reverse these settings in production).

 ## Step 8.1: Set up proper user permissions on Shiny Server {#shiny-user-perms}